vgorbic1/Tutorials/JavaScript/ajax-with-parameters-integration.md

 ## AJAX with Parameters
 Since we can send parameters with AJAX call, we do not need to use a form on our HTML file.

+This example returns a string from a PHP file.
 Create an HTML file:
 ```html
 <!DOCTYPE html>